capslock321/texturization/README.rst

 There is not much to it, and I don't plan to expand it.

+Sample output can be found in the texturizer/assets/out folder.

 Usage
 --------------------
 All the code is in the texturize.py file.